 The Tri-County Access Plan (adopted 2009) is a function conducted by the Pasco MPO and is linked to the MPO's website.
 The Tri-County Access Plan identifies public transportation services to low-income persons for the purpose of accessing jobs and to elderly and disabled persons to increase integration into the workforce and participation in the community.
 The Tri-County Access Plan is developed in cooperation with the Pinellas County and Hillsborough County MPOs.

 LEP and Title VI

-The LEP and Title VI links (Updated March 2017) on the MPO's website are shown with these screen captures.
-An example of the Title VI on the website notification in Spanish is provided.
+The LEP and Title VI links are located on the the MPO's website and an example of the website translated into Spanish is provided.